Another Way of Making Love?

 Chinese Taoist master Lao Tzu calls it "angelic intercourse."
 The author of the Gospel of Philip1 calls it "undefiled intercourse," or, the "pure embrace."
 J. William Lloyd calls it "the soul-blending embrace."
 The Tibetan Buddhists call it "controlled indulgence."
 Alice Bunker Stockham, MD calls it "Karezza," or "finding the kingdom of heaven in your own hearts."

 Cayce referred to it as an "exaltation that comes from association of kindred bodies."
-The key concept is that wellbeing and spiritual growth result from conserving and exchanging sexual energy during intercourse (ideally between complementary mates who share an inspired common purpose).2 Hidden risks, however, stem from — to use Cayce's terminology — self-gratification of the carnal, or reproductive, impulse.3 I suggest that if we think of this impulse as orgasm, it sheds much light on the Cayce readings about the links between sex, the endocrine system, and spiritualizing desire.4
+The key concept is that wellbeing and spiritual growth result from conserving and exchanging sexual energy during intercourse (ideally between complementary mates who share an inspired common purpose).2 Hidden risks, however, stem from — to use Cayce's terminology — self-gratification of the carnal, or reproductive, impulse.3 I suggest that if we think of this impulse as orgasm (and its pursuit), it sheds much light on the Cayce readings about the links between sex, the endocrine system, and spiritualizing desire.4

 The hidden risks from passion (the drive to orgasm) arise from an unconscious script lurking in the limbic system — a primitive part of every mammalian brain.
 Here our neuroendocrine system programs us to fall in love with intense passion, form temporary attachments, reproduce…and then move on, either the next mating season or in a serially monogamous fashion.
 If you ever wondered why no animal species are sexually monogamous, now you know.5 Changing mates improves the genetic variety of offspring, enhancing genes' chances of survival, and even rare pair bonders like us feel this pressure sometimes even if we choose to remain monogamous.